Some parts of this page may be machine-translated.

 Suddenly, please take a look at the following two manual examples.
 Which manual do you feel is easier to read at first impression?

-Depending on the font used, it may give an old-fashioned or childish impression.
-Also, if the size and color of the text are not appropriate, reading itself can become stressful and the manual may not be read.
+Depending on the font used, it may give an outdated or childish impression.
+Additionally, if the size or color of the text is inappropriate, reading itself can become stressful, resulting in a manual that is not read.

-It's a shame if the content is correct but it can't be read because of a bad first impression.
+It is a great waste if the content is correct but is not read due to a poor first impression.

 2. What is the appropriate format in a manual?
 (From the reader's perspective)

-When it comes to the "format" of a manual, many people may think that it requires "a sense of style" to control the appearance of the manual.
-Certainly, there may be some need for aesthetic sense, such as "cool" fonts, "stylish" color schemes, and "sophisticated" designs.
-However, the most important thing in determining the format of a manual is to structurally capture and organize information.
+When it comes to the "format" of a manual, many may think that it is a matter of aesthetics that affects the appearance of the manual.
+Indeed, there may be aspects that require some aesthetic sense, such as a "cool" font, "stylish" color schemes, and "sophisticated" designs.
+However, the most important thing in determining the format of a manual is to capture and organize information structurally.

 Pink: Heading